 6. Android Studio

-This is the official integrated development environment for Android and is designed specifically for Android.
+This is the officially integrated development environment for Android and is designed specifically for Android.

 Android Studio uses multiple programming languages to help achieve exactly what you want.